Enterprise AI RFP Blueprint for Australian Organisations

 Section 4: Commercial Model Disclosure

-- Model scale assumptions (provide cost scenarios for 500, 1,000, and 2,500 users, including integration and governance costs)
+- Scale cost scenarios (cost modelling for representative user volumes, for example 500, 1,000, and 2,500 users, including integration and governance costs)

 Section 5: Architecture and Integration Transparency

-Required disclosures include:
+Common disclosures include:

 - Deployment topology (how the platform is hosted, where data moves, what network dependencies exist)